Bluebird-Proteus CN7: Design and construction

 In 1956, Campbell began planning a car to break the land speed record, which then stood at 394 mph set by John Cobb in the Railton Mobil Special.
 The Norris brothers, who had designed Campbell's highly successful Bluebird K7 hydroplane, designed Bluebird-Proteus CN7 with 500 mph in mind.

 The CN7 (Campbell–Norris 7) was constructed by Motor Panels in Coventry, supervised by Donald Stevens of Norris Bros & Maurice Britton of Motor Panels with Ken and Lew Norris as co-chief designers and was completed by the spring of 1960.

 Bluebird CN7 was the first land speed record vehicle to be powered by a gas turbine engine.
-The Bristol-Siddeley Proteus was the Bristol Aeroplane Company's first successful gas turbine engine design, and delivered 4450 shp with no thrust allowed by FIA, exhaust was limited to fill in aerodynamic disturbance at the rear.
-The Proteus was a two spool, reverse flow free-turbine turboshaft, because the turbine stages of the inner spool drove no compressor stages, but only a power shaft.
+The Bristol-Siddeley Proteus was the Bristol Aeroplane Company's first successful gas turbine engine design, and delivered 4450 shp with no thrust allowed by the FIA, exhaust was limited to fill in aerodynamic disturbance at the rear.
+The Proteus was a two spool, reverse flow free-turbine turboshaft.
+Because the turbine stages of the inner spool drove no compressor stages, but only a power shaft.
 The engine, a Proteus 705, was specially modified by Norris Bros to have a power shaft at each end of the engine.
 These shafts are connected directly to final drive assemblies with differentials and fixed ratios of 3.6:1 providing power to all four wheels via half-shafts.